Worship Him

-Worship Him is the first full album from the Swiss death/black metal band Samael.
+Worship Him is the debut full-length album from the Swiss black metal band Samael.
 Released in 1991, it was the first-ever release from Osmose Productions, an independent French metal label.
 Worship Him is considered a milestone in the development of second wave black metal.

 Background and recording

 Released on April 1, 1991, Worship Him was the first full-length album released by the newly formed Osmose Productions.
 Vorphalack, Samael's guitarist and singer, described the experience of recording the album with Claude Lander:

 Musical style and influences

 Samael's initial influences were Slayer, Bathory, Venom and early Possessed, plus NWOBHM acts Motörhead and Iron Maiden.
 Hellhammer were also hugely inspirational.
 Vorphalack claims that when he heard Apocalyptic Raids he thought: